mdholloway/mdholloway.github.io/resume.markdown

 * Led the development of a [push notifications infrastructure](https://www.mediawiki.org/wiki/Wikimedia_Product_Infrastructure_team/Push_Notifications_Infrastructure) for the Wikipedia apps.
 This included engaging with senior security, privacy, and performance engineers to validate the proposed system architecture as well as leading the hands-on implementation work.

-* Worked to improve Wikimedia’s product analytics ecosystem by building a set of [client libraries](https://wikitech.wikimedia.org/wiki/Event_Platform/Client) (JS, Java, PHP, & Swift) for analytics events.
+* Worked to improve Wikimedia’s product analytics ecosystem by building a set of [client libraries](https://wikitech.wikimedia.org/wiki/Event_Platform/Client) (JS, Java, PHP, & Swift) for product analytics.

 * Served on the [Technical Decision Forum](https://www.mediawiki.org/wiki/Technical_Decision_Forum), where I provided feedback on high-impact, cross-cutting, and hard-to-undo technical decisions.